Options to listen

 - Cons: not all browsers support all media players without the installation of some plug-in for that media player.

 The best option for this situation will be a Flash Player.
 Most popular browsers support flash player, again the user has to install a plug-in to be able to use the Flash media player but who does not have that plug-in already installed?
 Almost everything online runs on flash- websites, ads, videos, you name it.
 Like I said this will be a better option but do not replace the idea of having different types of options to tune in.
 HTML5 is the new thing, with a simple code you can embed a player and the user does not have to install anything.
-The down side, ONLY Internet Explorer, Google Chrome and Safari support this type of new player.
-Firefox does not support HTML5 player yet, when all the browser support HTML5 I believe will be the best option.
+The downside, ONLY Internet Explorer, Google Chrome and Safari supports this type of new player.
+Firefox does not support HTML5 player yet when all the browser support HTML5 I believe it will be the best option.

 Finally but not less important, a pop-up player.

 A Pop-up window is a web browser window that is smaller than standard windows and without some of the standard features such as toolbars or status bars.
 The Pop-up window will pop out of the page automatically or manually.
 The best option is to set it manually, ¿why?
 Well, most of the browsers today come with a Pop-up blocker enabled by default.
 A few years ago the Pop-up Windows were very popular but people abused them making the user experience a bad one when these annoying Pop-up windows started popping up all the time.

 You are probably asking, ¿Why do I need a Pop-up Player?
 The short answer is to give a better listening experience to your listener while they see all the pages on your website.